carpentries-incubator/kubernetes-introduction/episodes/02-pods.md

 When we apply or send the YAML file to the api Controller, the file's contents tell the controller what the desired state of your configuration is.
 The `apiVersion` line states what version of Kubernetes API the file is going to use.
-The `kind` line specifies what type of definition we are creating with this block of config The `metadata` section contains basic information about the Pod we are creating.
+The `kind` line specifies what type of object we are creating with this block of config The `metadata` section contains basic information about the Pod we are creating.
 In this case we are only specifying the name of the pod.
 `spec` is the specifications of what we want the desired state of the pod to me.
 This file contains a basic single container Pod's specification.
 The specification is asking for one container named `hello-world-container` using the `busybox` image.